Cornelius Vanderbilt — "I have always been a fighter."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I have no education, but I have common sense."
+"I ain't got no education, but I've got sense."

 American shipping and railroad magnate whose New York Central railroad and aggressive consolidation built the largest fortune in 19th-century America.
 Closely associated with John D. Rockefeller (later Gilded Age titan who learned the consolidation playbook).
 For an intellectual contrast, see Jay Gould, railroad speculator (1836-1892) — Vanderbilt built and ran railroads; Gould watered stock and manipulated markets.
 Their Erie Railroad rate-war and Gould's Black Friday (1869) gold-corner schemes were the public foil to Vanderbilt's quieter operational consolidation.
 The cleanest 'industrialist vs speculator' Gilded Age pairing.